Visit Dr Steve Ashby's profile on the York Research Database to:

 Melting Pot: Food and Identity in the Age of Vikings (focused on ceramics, AHRC)

-He is currently co-investigator on the AHRC Network grant The York-Dublin Axis Reconsidered - An Interdisciplinary Approach to Viking Towns (with Stephen Harrison, Glasgow)
+He was co-PI on the AHRC Network grant The York-Dublin Axis Reconsidered - An Interdisciplinary Approach to Viking Towns (with Stephen Harrison, Glasgow)

-His wider research interests include dress and identity, medieval craft and industry, and the articulation of human and animal worlds in the Middle Ages.
-Steve's work also intersects with the archaeologies of appearance and self-representation, and of the social role of technologies.
+His wider research interests include dress and identity, medieval craft and industry, exploitation of the Norwegian outlands, and the articulation of human and animal worlds in the Middle Ages.
+Steve's work also intersects with the archaeologies of appearance and self-representation, and the social role of technologies.

 He would be interested in supervising research students working in any of these areas.